Fettes College: Recent history

-In 2022 a former pupil, who attended Fettes Junior School and Fettes College as a day student in the 1970s and 1980s, claimed he was abused while at the junior school, following a £400,000 settlement from the school's board of governors.
+In 2022 a former pupil, who attended Fettes Junior School and Fettes College as a day student in the 1970s and 1980s, claimed he was abused while at the junior school.
 Speaking to Scotland Tonight the man said he was beaten and sexually abused by a teacher.
 He claimed he was targeted when he was aged 12 because he was "more developed, and reached puberty before lots of the other boys".
 The matter was discussed in the BBC Radio 4 series In Dark Corners with Alex Renton, which spoke to dozens of former pupils who alleged they were abused by teachers at Fettes College and at Edinburgh Academy.
+In 2023, the school was featured on the BBC Panorama documentary "My Teacher the Abuser: Fighting for Justice".
+In the documentary boys spoke of sexual and physical abuse committed by Wares, which the former students claimed was covered up.
+One former student stated in the documentary that he had contacted the school and they were not interested in helping to locate the teacher.
+It was also claimed that the school provided an excellent reference for the abusive teacher.

+Overview

 Curriculum

 Fettes College follows the English rather than the Scottish education system.
-Pupils take GCSEs rather than Scottish Standard Grades and students now have the choice between A Levels and the new International Baccalaureate Diploma, but cannot take Scottish exams.
+Pupils take English GCSEs rather than Scottish National Qualifications and students now have the choice between A Levels and the new International Baccalaureate Diploma, but cannot take Scottish exams.
 Life at Fettes revolves around sports such as rugby, hockey, cricket, golf, tennis, rugby fives, rowing, basketball, rock climbing and squash in the afternoons and the various clubs and societies like shooting, fencing, CCF (Combined Cadet Force), debating society, drama, chess, music society, ceramics, crochet, running, badminton, robotics etc. in the evenings.

 Fettes is an IB World School, one of only three schools in Scotland to have this status, the other two being George Watson's College (also in Edinburgh) and St Leonards School in St Andrews.